Shuffle/Shuffle-docs/docs/configuration.md

 4. Remove 9200 from being exposed

 ## Shuffle swarm Orborus setup
+Orborus can run in swarm mode.
+This makes the system A LOT faster and scalable cross servers.
+This is a paid service, and requires the [Enterprise or MSSP license](https://shuffler.io/pricing)

+You will be provided with the custom docker image by Shuffle.

-1. Set Orborus to nightly or a version > 0.9.50
+1. Set Orborus to latest
-2. Set Worker to nightly or a version > 0.9.50
+2. Set Worker to latest
 3. Add environments to Orborus:
 ```
 SHUFFLE_SWARM_NETWORK_NAME=shuffle_swarm_executions